larygwil/fontypython/branches/layoutchange/htmldev/help.md

 ###Pog management buttons
 * **Clear selection:** Will unselect whatever Pogs you selected.
-* **Install:** All the Pogs selected will be installed. i.e. The fonts in them will be available to the system.
+* **Install:** All the Pogs selected will be installed.
+I.e. The fonts in them will be available to the system.
 * **Uninstall:** All those selected will be uninstalled.
 * **New Pog:** This will ask you for a name and make a new Pog.
 * **Delete:** All selected Pogs will be deleted.
 It will ask you if you are sure.